pingcap/docs/tidb-cloud/data-service-manage-data-app.md

 2. In the left pane, click the name of your target Data App to view its details.
 3. In the **General** area, modify the **Name** field and click **Save**.

-### Manage GitHub integration
+### Manage GitHub connection

-For more information, see [Manage GitHub integration](/tidb-cloud/data-service-manage-github-integration.md).
+For more information, see [Deploy Automatically with GitHub](/tidb-cloud/data-service-manage-github-integration.md).

 ### Manage linked clusters